Have an account?

 Log in to check out faster.

-Refine Your Winemaking with European Malic Acid: The Connoisseur's Choice
+Fine-Tune Your Wines with European Malic Acid: The Winemaker's Choice

-Q: Why should Malic Acid be avoided in wines destined for malolactic fermentation?
-A: Only part of Malic Acid transforms into lactic acid, which could result in an incomplete acidity adjustment.
+Q: Can Malic Acid be used in wines undergoing malolactic fermentation?
+A: It's not recommended as only half of the Malic Acid will convert to lactic acid, which may not yield the desired acidity adjustment.

-Q: Is Malic Acid suitable for all types of wine?
-A: It's especially suitable for wines that benefit from a gentler acid profile, such as Rieslings and Gewurztraminers.
+Q: Is Malic Acid suitable for all types of wines?
+A: While versatile, it is particularly suited to wines that benefit from a milder sourness and lower pH, like Rieslings and Gewurztraminers.